waldur/waldur-homeport/docs/development_guideline.md

 Uses providers from service layer to get or create objects with backend data.
 It is possible to use raw layer providers - only if objects are really simple, don't require any additional data and there is no provider from service layer for this type of objects.
+The results of promise request must be process in then block and put into variable which is available for a view.

 Recommended name: `<ObjectName><Actions>Controller`.
 Examples: `ProjectAddController`, `ProjectDetailUpdateController`